2017 Grand National Selector Tool

-All of the last ten winners had won either a class 1 or class 2 chase, so those who have achieved this from the class of 2014 are marked with a tick, those who haven't have been marked with a cross
+All bar one of the last ten winners had won either a class 1 or class 2 chase, so those who have achieved this from the class of 2017 are marked with a tick, those who haven't have been marked with a cross

 All of the last ten winners had run at least three times in that season, so we've ruled out any horse who hasn't had a run within that period.

 Jumping is key over the Aintree fences and all of the last ten winners had won a minimum of three times over fences before showing they can be good jumpers on their day.
 Those without three wins to their names have been singled out with a cross.